microsoft/mu_basecore/NetworkPkg/SharedNetworking/SharedNetworking.md

 ### DSC Changes

 Parts need to be replaced on a compoenent by component basis.
 For example, here is how to move over TlsDxe.
 You need to remove the reference to TLSLib since we no longer need it (the only consumer is TlsDxe).
-Then switch the component to SharedTLS.
+Then switch the component to the Shared version of TLS.
 It looks like this:

 ```
 [LibraryClasses.X64]
   #TlsLib|CryptoPkg/Library/TlsLib/TlsLib.inf # remove this line

 [Components.X64]
-  NetworkPkg/SharedTlsDxe/TlsDxe.$(TARGET).inf
+  NetworkPkg/SharedNetworking/TlsDxe.$(TARGET).inf
 ```

 ### FDF Changes

 ```

 [FV.FVDXE]
- INF  NetworkPkg/SharedTlsDxe/TlsDxe.$(TARGET).inf # Shared_TLS instead of TlsDxe
+ INF  NetworkPkg/SharedNetworking/TlsDxe.$(TARGET).inf # Shared_TLS instead of TlsDxe
  ...
 ```